 This led to high-level discussions between staff at the CMC and staff at the World Health Organization (WHO) and to serious thinking at WHO about how to address the growing gap between the Western approach to medical care with its highly curative, facility-based orientation and the practical possibilities for addressing the needs of poor people in developing countries.
 The dialogue was encouraged by the WHO Executive Director at that time, Dr. Halfdan Mahler, who had spent 10 years in India working with WHO on tuberculosis control and was intimately familiar with medical mission work there.13

 One of the outcomes of this dialogue was an influential volume edited by Kenneth Newell, then Director of the Division of Strengthening of Health Services at WHO, entitled Health by the People, which highlighted the progress achieved around the world through engaging the community in partnership in addressing health needs.14 This volume provided the intellectual underpinnings of the International Conference on Primary Health Care in 1978, sponsored by WHO and the United Nations Children’s Fund (UNICEF) together, where the concept of primary health care of relevance to developing countries was fully developed and embraced.

+During this same time, the highly influential book “Where There is No Doctor” was published in 1970 by Hesperian Foundation (now Hesperian Health Guides), which became the most widely used public health guide in the world, now translated into 90 languages.
+This guide helped village health workers and other frontline workers understand what to do for medical emergencies and common illnesses and when to seek help.
+Soon after came other guides such as “Helping Health Workers Learn” providing health education methods, aids and ideas to develop participatory learning skills that methodologies for village level health instructors.

 Primary health care as defined in the Declaration of Alma-Ata